sunsiz/SuleymaniyeTakvimi/README.md

 * Implement a compass for indicate qibla direction.
 * Online radio from [Radyo Fitrat](http://www.radyofitrat.com)
 * Links for our sites and social media
+* When touch the date let user choose a date or show monthly prayer times.